Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Introduction

-Like many Bayesian methods, often the barriers hindering widespread adoption of BayesOpt are not conceptual, but \textit{practical}.
-Protein design in particular is a natural application domain, but introduces multiple serious challenges. \textit{Discrete, high-dimensional inputs:} a single protein is commonly represented as a sequence of hundreds of residues, each representing one of 20 possible amino acids.
-Even a relatively small protein with 200 residues (i.e. 200 decision variables) is one possibility out of $20^{200} \approx 1.6 \times 10^{260}$.\footnote{For a sense of scale, with an estimated $10^{80}$ atoms in our observable universe, enumerating $10^{260}$ would be like counting atoms if every atom in our universe was itself a universe, and all the atoms in \textit{those} universes were also universes. } By contrast, conventional BayesOpt works best on problems with 10 or fewer continuous decision variables, due to the properties of standard kernels, and the availability of gradients to maximize the acquisition function. \textit{Batched, multi-objective experiments:} because considerations including efficacy, toxicity, and yield must all be taken into account, protein design is inherently multi-objective.
-Furthermore proteins are synthesized and observed in batches, necessitating the use of more sophisticated acquisition functions than standard workhorses like expected improvement. \textit{Data-scarcity:} wet-lab experimental data is expensive and challenging to collect, so it is rare to have large-scale datasets with labels for the exact target features of interest.
+By contrast, conventional BayesOpt works best on problems with 10 or fewer continuous decision variables, due to the properties of standard kernels, and the lack of gradients to maximize the acquisition function. \textit{Batched, multi-objective experiments:} because considerations including efficacy, toxicity, and yield must all be taken into account, drug design is inherently multi-objective.
+Furthermore sequences are labeled in batches, necessitating the use of more sophisticated acquisition functions than standard workhorses like EI. \textit{Data-scarcity:} wet lab experimental data is expensive and challenging to collect, so it is rare to have large-scale datasets with labels for the exact target properties of interest.

-At the time of writing, no single BayesOpt method has been proposed to simultaneously address all of these challenges.
-As a result, previous methods have necessarily only been evaluated on very stylized tasks that fail to capture key characteristics of protein design problems.
-In this work we present \textbf{La}tent \textbf{M}ulti-Objective \textbf{B}ayes\textbf{O}pt (\textbf{LaMBO}) to address this deficiency.
-We also propose a novel simulated benchmark task to aid in the evaluation of current and future methods for ML-guided protein design.
-The task is constructed to more closely resemble protein design tasks than common open-source benchmarks for discrete sequence design.
-We preview our results applying LaMBO to this new task in Figure \ref{fig:intro_pareto_frontier}.
-We jointly maximize both the solvent-accessible surface area (SASA) and the stability (i.e. -dG, or the negative change in Gibbs free energy) of red-spectrum fluorescent proteins (RFPs) found in the open-source fpBase dataset \citep{lambert2019fpbase}.
-The original Pareto frontier derived from existing RFPs with known structure is shown as a dashed line.
-The new Pareto frontier discovered by LaMBO (shown as a solid line) is substantially superior, as it is characterized much more densely by new sequences that are Pareto improvements over their predecessors.
+No single BayesOpt method simultaneously addresses all of these challenges (see Section \ref{sec:related_work}).
+Thus, previous methods have necessarily only been evaluated on very stylized tasks that fail to capture key aspects of real drug design problems.
+In this work we present \textbf{La}tent \textbf{M}ulti-Objective \textbf{B}ayes\textbf{O}pt (\textbf{LaMBO}) to address this deficiency, and propose a novel \textit{in silico} task which emulates protein design tasks more closely than common open-source drug design benchmarks.